suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 1. <a name=fn1></a>Snaps?
 Juju?
 Really????
 2. <a name=fn2></a>See: [trumpery](https://www.lexico.com/en/definition/trumpery)
 3. <a name=fn3></a>BLDGP/BLGDP = "Build it Like the Dad Gummed Plans".
 This is a reference to a 70s American Aircraft Modeler editorial on people building tri-planes out of plans for bi-planes and then wondering why they don't fly.
+4. *<a name=fn4></a>Although thanks to LXD4 we are running Rocky Linux 8.4, along with Centos 7 and Freebsd.
+So failure is relative.*